 Film Business Plan has always been a challenge.
 But the big difference between now and the old days is technology.
 You can now make big looking films on micro budgets.
 The downside is, you’re not the only filmmaker who knows this.
 In fact, the market is saturated with thousands of other people trying to make a living filmmaking.
 And as a result, distribution deals suck.

 Think about it like this.
 Let’s say you raise some money, make your film and get a traditional distribution offer.
 These days, your deal probably won’t involve (profitable) theatrical distribution or anything essential like marketing.
 Odds are good your distributor will put your film into popular digital marketplaces like iTunes, Amazon and Google Play.
 And then it’s up to you to hustle.

 So do you really need a distributor?
-Unlike years past, you can now eliminate much of the speculation from your initial business plan.
+Unlike years past, you can eliminate much of the speculation from your initial business plan.
 And you can finally present a deal built on a measurable framework that YOU control.
 In other words, as a filmmaker you can now pick and choose your sales outlets and come up with an entire step-by-step plan for reaching your target audience and then getting your movie seen and sold.